1965 24 Hours of Le Mans: Finish and post-race

 In the end, despite the fragile differential, the NART car cruised to victory.
 It packed up completely on the slow-down lap back to the paddock.
 They kept their five-lap lead over the Dumay/Gosselin car.
 Three laps further back, and first GT, was Mairesse and “Beurlys” in the Ecurie Francorchamps Ferrari GTB.

 Ed Hugus, the reserve driver, declared many years later that he actually drove a whole shift in the winning LM.
 Just before dawn, Gregory had pitted unexpectedly exhausted and his glasses-vision impaired by the pre-dawn mist.
-However Rindt was sleeping somewhere and could not be found, so Hugus took over driving duties for a few hours.
+Hugus' story was that Rindt was sleeping somewhere and could not be found, so Hugus took over driving duties for a few hours.
 This was controversial because - according to the regulations - Gregory would not have been allowed to drive again once Hugus replaced him (which he actually did) and the car should have been disqualified.
 However, no one recorded it, and Hugus was never officially credited with co-driving duties.
 Hugus, either from discretion or that he could not get through the crowd to the podium, never made public claims on this story, which was only revealed in late 2000s.
 After his death, one of his fans made public a letter written to him by the driver giving all the details.
+However, neither the official timing figures nor eye-witness accounts match up with Hugus' claims.

 Fourth was the works Porsche of Herbert Linge and Peter Nöcker.
 Their trouble-free run also netted them the Index of Performance prize ahead of the winning Ferrari.
 In fifth was their GT stablemate of Gerd Koch / Toni Fischhaber, who in turn won the Index of Thermal Efficiency, despite having to be pushed over the line.